superflo22/developer-guides/mining/connecting-to-a-remote-headless-miner.md

 ### 1. Installing ssh

 SSH is already installed on GNU/Linux.
-For Windows install your favorite application.
+For Windows install your favorite application (OpenSSH should be pre-installed on Windows 10+).

 ### 2. Editing `~/.ssh/config`